ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 OTN's `database` is built on PostgreSQL/PostGIS and is hosted on OTN hardware at Dalhousie University.
 Many partner Nodes are hosted at other locations.
 Users do not have direct write access to the database: the files posted in a Data Portal folder will be downloaded, quality controlled and loaded into the database by a Data Manager.

 # Useful tools for Field Techs

 OTN's Data Portal website is used extensively by OTNHQ staff members for many purposes.
 A few of these are highlighted below!

 ## Project Pages

 Each project which has registered with OTN or a partner Node will have a public project summary page.
 These are searchable from the `Home page` using the interactive map tool, or the map search option.
 An example project page for project NCAT is here [https://members.oceantrack.org/OTN/project?ccode=NCAT](https://members.oceantrack.org/OTN/project?ccode=NCAT).
+You should make yourselves familiar with these webpages to share with partners.

 This page contains the following sections:

-1. TItle, citation, Node membership information and collaboration type (Tracker, Deployment or Data)
+1. Title, citation, Node membership information and collaboration type (Tracker, Deployment or Data)
 2. An interactive map showing non-clickable tagging sites and clickable station-history information
 3. A list of the species studied by the project
 4. Contact information for Principal Investigators and Points of Contact